meszaros-lajos-gyorgy/arx-map-enhanced-goblin-mines/README.md

-# Unshittify puzzles Arx Fatalis mod
+# Enhanced Goblin Mines of Arx Fatalis map mod

-A mod that aims to improve the user experience of the puzzles of Arx Fatalis
+A mod that enhances the abandoned goblin mines of Arx Fatalis

+## Features

+- makes the water wheel turn